Loan Default in Australia: Meaning, Consequences & Best Tips

 Unsecured loan defaults

-Unsecured loans are not backed by an asset.
+Unsecured loans are not backed by a specific asset.

 Examples include:

-• The debt may be transferred or sold to a collection agency
+- Referring the debt to a collection agency

-While there is no asset attached, the financial and credit impacts can still be significant.
+Although no asset is attached, the financial and credit impacts can still be significant.

 What happens when you default on a loan?

-The experience can differ depending on the type of loan.
+The experience can vary depending on the type of loan.

 Mortgage default

-• Default may begin after repayments remain unpaid for an extended period
+If mortgage repayments remain unpaid for an extended period:

-• If the sale does not cover the debt, a remaining balance may apply
+If the sale proceeds do not fully repay the loan balance, a remaining debt may still be owed.

 Car loan default